By using this site, you agree to the Privacy Policy and Terms of Use.

 The increasing education and awareness among women have led to significant structural and cultural changes in India.
 Various women’s organisations and NGOs now work specifically on women’s issues, ensuring their freedom and justice.
 Additionally, women police officers are assigned to handle sensitive cases, including domestic violence.
 As India continues to develop, substantial progress and opportunities for women are becoming more evident.

 Men and women should be treated equally, both at work and at home.
-However, we often see disparities in wages between men and women for the same work, including in the entertainment industry among actors and actresses.
+However, we often see disparities in wages between men and women for the same work.
+This includes the entertainment industry among actors and actresses.
 This issue calls for change.

 In today’s technology-driven world, most people use social media.
 It is an excellent platform to highlight issues and spread awareness about the challenges faced by women.
 Social media is the fastest way to reach a large audience, including higher authorities.
 Through this medium, we can inform women of their rights and help them overcome various problem

-The inequalities prevalent since ancient times stem from traditional beliefs that viewed girl children as burdens, assigning them the roles of serving their husbands and caring for the family.
-This mindset has been passed down through generations, while sons were given more opportunities and taught that household chores were solely for women.
+The inequalities prevalent since ancient times stem from traditional beliefs that viewed girl children as burdens.
+Hence, this led to assigning them the roles of serving their husbands and caring for the family.
+This mindset has been passed down through generations.
+The sons were given more opportunities and taught that household chores were solely for women.
 If we start treating children equally, providing the same opportunities for both girls and boys, and teaching them that work should be shared equally, our country will see significant positive transformation.

 Conclusion